wise caregiving facilitators

 She’s in private practice as a certified Heartmath practitioner with a degree in Social Work.
 Karla has worked as a college instructor since 1995 and has over 30 years experience working in healthcare as Department Head, Recreational Therapist, and Nationally Certified American Sign Language Interpreter.
 Her specialties include partnering with Deaf and Hearing families to skillfully support loved ones in recovery, addiction, and mental health challenges.
 She is a TEDx speaker, “Can Mindfulness Help Solve the Opioid Epidemic.”

-Karla will be graduating with her Mindfulness Facilitator Certification from Copper Beech Institute in November of 2022.
+Karla earned her Mindfulness Facilitator Certification from Copper Beech Institute.
 One of her greatest joys is officiating weddings on the shores of Lake Tahoe as a minister colleague of Lake Tahoe Wedding Ministries.
 When not serving her communities, Karla writes poetry and little ditties for her blog and professionally.